artefactual/archivematica-devtools/CONTRIBUTING.md

 * What did you expect to happen?
 * What did you see instead?
 * Can you reproduce this reliably?
+* If a specific Job is failing, what output did it produce?
+This is available by clicking on the gear icon.

 ## Contribution standards